bryce350z/Sort/README.md

 This file includes a few approaches to sorting a collection of elements in Java.

-It has methods for an Insertion Sort, a Merge Sort or a Quick Sort.
+It has methods for an Insertion Sort, a Merge Sort, and a Quick Sort.

 It includes all of the methods and the client to run and test the collections.